JstuffJr/mam/doc/README.md

 ## Appendix D: This Tool and the K.A.

-As a user of the Khan Academy for some time, I've had the opportunity to notice a number things pertaining its community and the behaviour of different types of users of the Computer Science section.
+As a user of the Khan Academy for some time, I've had the opportunity to notice a number of things pertaining its community and the behaviour of different types of users of its Computer Science section.
 I'm aware of the potential misuse that a tool like MAM could represent in this context.

-I've repeatedly considered this situation from many different angles, and my conclusion (at least for the time being) is that I do think that exploring previously untapped aspects of the programming environment is useful in itself and, although it could be subject to some degree of abuse (like any other type of technology), I lean towards trusting the current mechanisms in place to moderate the content generated by Khan Academy users.
+I've repeatedly considered this situation from many different angles, and my conclusion ---at least for the time being--- is that I do think that exploring previously untapped aspects of the programming environment is useful in itself and, although it could be subject to some degree of abuse (like any other type of technology), I lean towards trusting the current mechanisms in place to moderate the content generated by Khan Academy users.

 I realize that when a new tool comes along that provides a greater degree of flexibility for the creation of public creative works, there can be concerns regarding security as well as social behaviour behind it.
-I'm fully prepared to contribute in any way I can to provide the most secure as well as useful and beginner--friendly tool possible.
+I'm willing to contribute in any way I can to provide the most secure as well as useful and beginner--friendly tool possible.
 It's perfectly possible that new restrictions might be considered for the programming environment as a